lvdongzhen/Wenzhou-Orbital-Degradation-Data/README.md

 # License of Wenzhou Orbital Degradation Data

 ***Accessibility and Attribution***  <br>
 The related data and code are accessible under the Creative Commons Attribution-NoDerivatives 4.0 International License (CC BY-ND 4.0).
-Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Orbital Degradation Data" and cite the source article: **Dongzhen Lyu, et al. Orbital-Informed Prognostics for Batteries under Operating Condition Variations** <br>
+Proper attribution is mandatory when using or sharing the data or code; please name the data source as "Wenzhou Orbital Degradation Data" and cite the source article: **** <br>

 ***Data Storage Location***  <br>
 GitHub at ( https://github.com/lvdongzhen ) <br>